-The temperature of the water was 19.7°C, which equals to a water density of 998.2 kg/m3, when the determination of the wet density of the rock specimens was carried out.
-Further, the specimens had been stored for 8 days in water when the density was determined.
+The specimens were cut to a prescribed length and the end surfaces of the specimens were grinded in order to comply with the required shape tolerances.
+Further, the specimens were put in water and kept stored in water for 12 days, up to density determination.
+The temperature of the water was 20.6°C, which equals to a water density of 998.0 kg/m3, when the determination of the wet density of the rock specimens was carried out.